MagicDAQ/magicdaq_docs/_posts/2007-6-24-read_diff_analog_input.md

 Method reads the differential voltage between two analog input pins.
 * A 'differential' measurement is performed, meaning voltage is measured between two analog input pins.
-* The maximum input voltage for each analog input pins is +/- 10V (referenced to AGND)
+* The maximum input voltage for each analog input pin is +/- 10V (referenced to AGND)

 ### Definition